puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

  Finally, run `service ntpd start`.

 > Puppet is now managing NTP on the `agent.1` node.
 So, for example, if you forget to restart the NTP service after running `ntpdate`, PE will automatically restart it on the next puppet run.
-> Puppet is also managing the registry on your Windows machine and will restore the registry if it is ever deleted or modified.
+> You can also now write Puppet code that will allow you to manage the registry on your windows nodes.

 You can adjust the parameters of classes present on nodes directly in the console by selecting a node and then clicking "Edit parameters" in the list of classes.
 For more information, see the page on [classifying nodes with the console](./console_classes_groups.html).